Shotgun Alley Rock Climbing

 |Shared By:||Marius vanderMerwe on Jul 6, 2010 · Updates|

 |Admins:||Andrew Gram, Nathan Fisher, Perin Blanchard, GRK, DCrane|

 On the cliff band closest to the road and parking area (referred to as the "near" cliff band in route descriptions) routes tend to be clustered in two areas.
 There is a northern cluster of routes (to the far left on the cliff band visible in the photo) and a southern cluster of routes (approximate middle of cliff band visible in the photo).
 There are also a few scattered routes on the far southern end of the cliff (not visible in the photo).
 Gaining access to the cliff band across the river (the "far" cliff band in route descriptions) requires wading the river and negotiating the steep boulder field.

-The rock is a conglomerate, can be flaky, and most routes require quite a bit of cleaning.
-It will take some time before all the loose parts have been completely worked away.
+The rock is Shinarump conglomerate (coarse-grained sandstone and pebbles), can be flaky, and most routes require some cleaning.
+It will take time before all the loose parts have been completely worked away.
 Holds are often thin and sharp.
 The climbing style for the most part is technical and delicate rather than steep and powerful.

 Easy access to the area tends to draw gun shooting and garbage dumping types.
 Until recently large numbers of spent shotgun shells littered the area, hence the name.
 It is slowly being cleaned up and has the potential to turn into a pleasant spot next to a scenic stretch of river.